zdravkov/kendo-docs/api/wrappers/jsp/combobox/animation-open.md

 ### duration `float`

-Difines the animation duration.
+The duration of the open animation in milliseconds.

 #### Example
     <kendo:comboBox-animation-open duration="duration">
     </kendo:comboBox-animation-open>

-### effects `String`
+### effects `java.lang.String`

-Effect to be used for opening of the popup.
+The effect(s) to use when playing the open animation.
+Multiple effects should be separated with a space.Complete list of available animations

 #### Example
     <kendo:comboBox-animation-open effects="effects">